 How Long Can Emperor Penguins Hold Their Breath

-- Emperor penguin can hold its breath for about 20 minutes while taking a deep dive.
+- Emperor penguins can hold their breath for about 20 minutes while taking a deep dive.

-- Some researchers say that they can hold their breath for 22 minutes while diving.
+- Some researchers say that they can hold their breath for 22 minutes while driving.

 23. Emperor Penguin Life Cycle Facts